eagronin/spark-streaming-etl/README.md

 ssc = StreamingContext(sc, 1)
 ```

-The argument sc is the SparkContext, and 1 specifies a batch interval of one second.
+The argument sc is the SparkContext, and 1 specifies a batch interval of one second (i.e., each sliding 10-second window as defined below will have approximately 10 lines of data).

 A connection to the streaming weather data is opened as follows: